carp-lang/Carp/docs/hacking.md

  XObj      [XObj] (arguments)
 ```

-> The `Context` argument is a compiler concept and doesn't have a corresponding
+> The `Context` argument captures the state of the compiler and doesn't have a
-> direct representation in Carp forms.
+> corresponding direct representation in Carp forms.

 In `Primitives.hs`, you should name your primitive using the naming scheme
 `primitive<name>`, where `<name>` is the name of the symbol that will call your